 Advanced technique, including further exploration in tools, techniques, and subject matter.
 Enameling, hollow forms, precious metal clay, etching and casting are some of the processes that may be explored.
 (Prerequisite: Metal Design 1.)

 Exploration of various styles of painting following the historical evolution of attitudes toward the painted image (classicism, impressionism, romanticism, and expressionism).
 Emphasis on acrylic medium and color properties.
-(Prerequisite for ninth and tenth grade students: Design, Art Foundations, or Freshman/Sophomore Art.)
+(Prerequisite for ninth- and tenth-grade students: Art Foundations)

 Making multiple images through the use of various printmaking techniques.
 Monotypes, linoleum printing, etching and lithography are some of the techniques that may be explored.
-(Prerequisite for ninth and tenth grade students: Design, Art Foundations, or Freshman/Sophomore Art.)
+(Prerequisite for ninth- and tenth-grade students: Art Foundations)

-Ms. Head is a former member of the United States Telemark Ski Team and a National Champion in Telemark Giant Slalom and Moguls.
+Ms. Head is an avid skier and former member of the U.S. Telemark Ski Team and a National Champion in Telemark Giant Slalom and Moguls.
 She is the Head Coach of Gould’s Prep Alpine Team and is a Level 3 nationally certified coach, and in the springtime is the Girls’ Varsity Tennis Head Coach.
-When not teaching or working in the studio, Mrs. Head is climbing mountains, skiing, tending to her chickens, and participating in outdoor activities with her husband, Robert Baribeau, and son, Alexander.
+When not teaching or working in the studio, Mrs. Head is climbing mountains, skiing, tending to her rabbits and garden, and participating in outdoor activities with her husband, Robert Baribeau (boys’ head tennis coach), and son, Alexander ’21.